-Schools receive funding for SEN pupils.
+Schools receive funding for SEND pupils.
 This funding is used to support and enhance high quality of teaching in the school.
 It helps to ensure there are sufficient resources for pupils requiring special educational provision.
-The support offered is matched to needs of individual pupils with SEN and evidenced based.
+The support offered is matched to needs of individual pupils with SEND and is evidenced-based.
 The amount of support required for each pupil to make good progress will be different in each case.
 In very few cases a very high level of resource is required.
 In this case the school will request 'top up' from the Local Authority where the child or young person lives.
-The Head teacher has the final say in the use of the personal budget within the school.
+The Headteacher has the final say in the use of the personal budget within the school.